Recycled Can Herb Pots to make and give to friends, family or make a beautiful centerpiece for any gathering.

 - Jute Twine

 - Tags (I made my own) but these are so cute

 The rosemary I used for this project was cuttings from another plant that I had.
 Just put the cuttings in water to root and in a couple of weeks, they will be ready to transplant.
 If you are needing instant plants you will have to purchase them.
 Rosemary is very easy to root and grow, so it makes a great herb to choose if you have trouble growing plants.

 I planted the herbs in the cans (make sure you wash them before planting) about a week before I was to give them away to make sure they looked healthy.
 Some plants may wilt for a few days after transplanting.
 I also added small rocks in the bottom of the can to help with drainage and just watered a little bit to keep the soil moist.

 - Cut the jute webbing to fit the cans

 - Use the glue dots at each edge of the jute webbing

 - Wrap the jute twine in any fashion you like

 I also found some sturdy wire in the garage (my favorite place to find items to use for my craft projects) to make some tag holders.
-I just wrapped the wire around a pencil using needle nose pliers to hold the wire with until I got the desired look and then added the tag.
+I just wrapped the wire around a pencil using needle-nose pliers to hold the wire with until I got the desired look and then added the tag.
+The tag was printed and cut from my Silhouette Cutting Machine.
 Doesn’t matter if they don’t look the same for each pot.
 That’s what makes craft projects unique.

 I just loved how these turned out and can’t wait to give them out at our next Garden Club meeting.
 Kids will love to help make these to give to their teachers and to help them to learn about recycling and gardening.